Rashengka/LattePlugin/FUTURE_ENHANCEMENTS.md

 - Nette/application macros, filters, and n:attributes
 - Nette/forms macros, filters, and n:attributes
 - Nette/assets macros and filters
+- Nette/database macros, filters, and variables
+- Nette/security macros, filters, and variables
+- Nette/mail macros, filters, and variables
+- Nette/http variables and functions
-- Version-specific features for Latte 2.x and 3.0+
+- Version-specific features for Latte 2.x, 3.0+, and 4.0+

 However, there are opportunities for enhancement to ensure complete coverage of all features and versions.